 When choosing the best colors for graphs, you can choose depending on what mood you want to set for your audience.
 Data storytelling techniques can help you decide on colors that enhance your narrative.
 Blue can be appropriate if you want to set a soothing mood.

-For instance, in some Asian cultures, red and gold cultures signify wealth and fortune.
+For instance, in some Asian cultures, red and gold signify wealth and fortune.
 You can easily impress Asian investors with such colors in your data visualization.

 Earnings Source | Revenue | Proceeds | Expenses | Departments | Outflows | Amount |